microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-07.md

 ![A screenshot of the Azure portal user interface that shows the newly created file in the Azure Storage container.](../concepts/images/data-connect-storageaccountcompletion.png)

-After building your first successful Microsoft Graph Data Connect pipeline, you can start learning more about the product [here](/graph/data-connect-concept-overview).
+Congratulations!
+You've built your first successful Microsoft Graph Data Connect pipeline.
+To learn more about Data Connect, see [Overview of Microsoft Graph Data Connect.](/graph/data-connect-concept-overview).